Manfreda virginica (L.) Salisb. ex Rose

 Flowers - Actinomorphic, perfect, tubular.
 Tepals 2-3 cm long, petaloid, in 2 whorls of 3, sometimes fused below, greenish yellow, the lobes brick red to brown, fused over half their length.
 Stamens 6, exserted, the anthers linear.
 Carpels 3, fused, the ovary inferior, the style elongate, the stigma 3-lobed.

 Fruits - Globose capsules 1.0-1.5 cm long, with 3 or 6 locules.
 Seeds numerous, flattened, usually black.

 Flowering - June - August.

-Habitat - Glades, open rocky woods with alkaline soils.
+Habitat - Glades, open woodlands, usually in thin soils.

 Other info. - This striking and unusual plant is common in the southeastern half of the state, rare or absent in the northwestern half.
 It North American distribution is restricted to the southeastern quadrant of the continental U.S.

 Photographs taken at Shaw Nature Reserve, Franklin County, MO, 7-25-2008 and 7-20-2010, and Washington State Park, Washington County, MO, 7-14-2017 and 10-16-2017 (SRTurner).